Ghatikachalam: Release and reception

 Ghatikachalam was released on 31 May 2025.
 It was later released on Aha and Amazon Prime Video on 20 June 2025.

-Bhargav Chaganti of NTV rated the film 2.5 out of 5 and appreciated Nikhil Devadula's perforamance.
+Bhargav Chaganti of NTV rated the film 2.5 out of 5 and appreciated Nikhil Devadula's performance.
 Aditya Devulapally of Cinema Express rated the film 2 out 5 and was critical towards poor editing, weak screenplay and narration.